yeungjoseph/MyMemo/README.md

 ## Features
 Home Page:
--Directs users to authentication page
+- Directs users to authentication page
--Directs users to task list page
+- Directs users to task list page

 Authentication Page:
--Allow new users to create an account with unique email and password -Authenticate existing users and redirect them to task list page
+- Allow new users to create an account with unique email and password
+- Authenticate existing users and redirect them to task list page

 Task List Page:
--Display a complete list of all tasks that the user has added -Separate tasks into two tables depending on whether or not the task is in progress -Allow users to move tasks in between the two lists -Allow users to add, delete, and edit tasks on both lists -Allow users to search for tasks by title, description, and due date
+- Display a complete list of all tasks that the user has added
+- Separate tasks into two tables depending on whether or not the task is in progress
+- Allow users to move tasks in between the two lists
+- Allow users to add, delete, and edit tasks on both lists
+- Allow users to search for tasks by title, description, and due date

 Tasks:
 -Consists of a title (required), description (optional), and due date (optional)